peernova/kestra-client-sdk/go-sdk/docs/UsersAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListApiTokens1Request struct via the builder pattern
+Other parameters are passed through a pointer to a apiListApiTokensWithTenantRequest struct via the builder pattern

 Name | Type | Description  | Notes